Skuair/food-truck-locator-wp-plugin/readme.txt

 4. Day list mode

 == Changelog ==
+= 1.1.1 =
+Fixes for PHP warnings and translations.
 = 1.1.0 =
 Added an option to show days in a menu on the map when there is a spot, these move the map to the location on click.
 Fix for vacation mode rendering.